misztak/FruStration/README.md

 cmake --build build -j $(nproc)
 ```

+If you want to build the emulator without the GTK dependency disable the native file picker with `-DUSE_NATIVE_FILE_PICKER=OFF`.

 ## Disclaimer

 "PlayStation" and "PSX" are registered trademarks of Sony Interactive Entertainment Europe Limited.
 This project is not affiliated in any way with Sony Interactive Entertainment.